-- Health – overcoming or managing one’s disease(s) or symptoms – for example, abstaining from use of alcohol, illicit drugs, and non-prescribed medications if one has an addiction problem – an, for everyone in recovery, making informed, healthy choices that support physical and emotional well-being.
+- Health – overcoming or managing one’s disease or symptoms – for example, abstaining from alcohol, illicit drugs, and non-prescribed medications if one has an addiction problem – and for everyone in recovery, making informed, healthy choices that support physical and emotional well-being.

-- Home – having a stable and safe place to live
+- Home – having a stable and safe place to live.

-- Purpose – conducting meaningful daily activities, such as a job, school volunteerism, family caretaking, or creative endeavors, and the independence, income and resources to participate in society
+- Purpose – conducting meaningful daily activities, such as a job, school, volunteerism, family caretaking, or creative endeavors, and the independence, income and resources to participate in society.

-- Community – having relationships and social networks that provide support, friendship, love and hope
+- Community – having relationships and social networks that provide support, friendship, love, and hope.

 You wanna start a group, or host an event?
 Talk to us.
 It doesn’t have to be a “serious” lecture about addiction.
 It could be an open mic event, or other social occasion where everyone is invited to come, have some (sober) fun and enjoy good food.